-Of all the Twitter accounts we’ve analyzed so far, Innocent Drinks has the most loosely defined Twitter posting schedule.
-Again, they’re very active on a daily basis, but when it comes to their tweets, there’s no strong schedule that they seem to be following.
+Of all the Twitter accounts we’ve analyzed, Innocent Drinks has the most loosely defined Twitter posting schedule.
+Again, they’re very active daily, but when it comes to their tweets, there’s no robust schedule they seem to be following.

-On some weeks, they post every 2 days: Other weeks, they tweet daily.
+On some weeks, they post every two days: On other weeks, they tweet daily.
 Occasionally, there’s a tweet on the weekend.
 And, if there’s a relevant hashtag, they even tweet all day long as they did for #EuroVision.

 The takeaway from these businesses?
 We have a handful:

-- Posting times for each business vary depending on where their audience is located, who they are, and when they’re active on Twitter.
+Posting times for each industry vary depending on where their audience is located, who they are, and when they’re active on Twitter.

-- You don’t need to stick with a strict posting schedule – a loose one would do.
-But, don’t forget; you need to be active on a daily basis to engage with your audience and answer any questions they may have (this is all the more important if you’re focused on improving your social media customer service).
+You don’t need to stick with a strict posting schedule – a loose one would do.
+But, don’t forget; you need to be active daily to engage with your audience and answer any questions they may have (this is all the more important if you’re focused on improving your social media customer service).

-- Create tweets that are relevant to your audience so they can engage with you.
-Also, engagement isn’t one-sided – you’ve got to retweet relevant content and respond to comments too.
+- Create relevant tweets to your audience so they can engage with you.
+Also, engagement isn’t one sided – you’ve got to retweet relevant content and respond to comments.

 - Leverage trending or evergreen hashtags only if they are relevant to your audience and business.

-In short, it’s essential you tweet consistently.
-Best you start by creating a social media content plan so you have a clear idea of what to publish, how to engage with your audience as well as how to self-promote yourself without coming across as overly salesy.
+- In short, you must tweet consistently.
+Best you start by creating a social media content plan, so you have a clear idea of what to publish, how to engage with your audience, and how to self-promote yourself without coming across as overly salesy.

-With the blueprint ready, set up a social media content calendar to follow a posting calendar with pre-baked tweets.
-This saves you time since you don’t have to decide what to tweet daily and allows you to be consistent too.
+- With the blueprint ready, set up a social media content calendar to follow a posting calendar with pre-baked tweets.
+This saves you time since you don’t have to decide what to tweet daily and allows you to be consistent.

-With that said, let’s move to discuss how to get engagement on your content every time you post.
+- With that said, let’s discuss how to get engagement on your content every time you post on twitter.

-How to get engagement each time you tweet?
+How do you Increase engagement each time you tweet?

 Follow these tips as you use Twitter and write content for it.

-The reason I don’t say ‘grow your followers’ instead is simple; growing your brand on Twitter isn’t a numbers game.
+1. Grow your audience: I don’t say ‘grow your Twitter followers’ because growing your brand on Twitter isn’t a numbers game.
 It’s 👏 that 👏 simple.

-Here’s how you can build an audience.
-One, tweet relevant (and helpful) content consistently.
+Here’s how you can build an audience—one, consistently tweet relevant (and helpful) content.
 Two, engage with your followers – it’s what keeps them around and, eventually, converts them into paying customers.
 If not, they’d probably recommend your business to an interested friend or colleague, generating word-of-mouth referrals.

-So how exactly do you engage with your followers to grow a dedicated audience that loves each tweet you send out?
+So how do you engage with your followers to grow a dedicated audience that loves each tweet you send?
 Try these tactics:

-- Ask questions.
-These could be audience-related as Shopify does in this tweet:
+2. Ask questions: They could be audience-related, as Shopify does in this tweet:

 Or, ask product-related questions like Microsoft does here:

-Speaking of Twitter chats, once you’ve made lots of relationships with your target audience on other chats, consider starting your own.
+Speaking of Twitter chats, once you’ve made many relationships with your target audience on other chats consider starting your own.

 However, before you rush: it’s crucial to do your homework.
 Ask yourself:

-- Does my audience really need another Twitter chat?
+- Does my audience need another Twitter chat?